roni5/drupal7-with-nginx/README.md

 ####`/apps/drupal/drupal.conf`
 1. **Hotlinking Protection:** Enable the include directive for hotlinking protection.
 	a.    `apps/drupal/hotlinking_protection.conf` - change the directive valid_referers to include your domain name.
 2. **FastCGI Microcache** - microcaching for anonymous users is enabled by default.
 You can switch to microcahing for authenticated users by disabling the include directive for anonymous microcaching and enabling the other.
 Enable only one!
+Make sure you've created the directory and given appropriate permissions to the nginx user.
+See note on Microcaching above.
 3. **AIO File System Support** - XFS or ext3 or similar - ext3 is enabled by default (differs from perusio's config where XFS enabled by default).
 Switch to XFS by disabling ext3 and enabling XFS in the MP3 and Ogg/Vorbis section.
 There are two entries so be sure to change it in both places.

 ####`/apps/drupal/microcache_fcgi.conf` & `/apps/drupal/microcache_fcgi_auth.conf`